thananauto/thananauto/README.md

 - 👋 Hi, Myself Thanan
-- 👀 I’m currently working on Playwright
+- 👀 I’m currently working in Playwright with Typescript
 - 🌱 I’m learning Kubernetes
-- 💬 Ask me about Test Automation and TestOps
+- 💬 Ask me anything about Test Automation and TestOps
 - 📫 call me on <b>8925661701</b> or drop a note at thananjayan1988@gmail.com